-\textbf{2.2.
-Lines on Fano Threefolds of Index $2$.} Let $X = \text{dP}[3,\theta]$ be a smooth Fano threefold of index $2$, Picard rank one and base point free polarization, i.e. $d \in \{2,3,4,5\}$.
-We will need to know the number of lines (i.e. curves of degree $1$ relative to the polarization by one-half the canonical class) through a general point $x \in X$.
+Let $X = \text{dP}_3^d$ be a smooth Fano threefold of index $2$, Picard rank one and base point free polarization, i.e. $d \in \{2,3,4,5\}$.
+We will need to know the number $\lambda_{3,1}^d$ of lines (i.e. curves of degree $1$ relative to the polarization by one-half the anti-canonical class) through a general point $x \in X$.

 There are several ways to carry out this count, here we sketch a combinatorial approach.
 Consider the morphism $X \to {\mathbb P}^{d+1}$.
 This is an embedding if $d \geq 3$, respectively a ramified covering if $d=2$.
 A general hyperplane section of $X$ is a del Pezzo surface of degree $d$ and it can be described as the blowup of ${\mathbb P}^2$ at $9-d \leq 7$ points, no three of which are collinear and no five of which lie on the same conic.
 If, $d \geq 3$ let $H \subset {\mathbb P}^{d+1}$ be a general hyperplane containing the projective tangent space to $X$.
 If $d=2$, we assume that $x$ lies in the ramification locus of $X \to {\mathbb P}^{3}$ and choose $H$ to be the plane tangent to the branch locus at the image of $x$.
 The case $x \in X$ general will still follow by a semicontinuity argument, which we skip.
 The pullback $X \times_{{\mathbb P}^{d+1}} H$ has a simple double point at $x$ and is smooth elsewhere.